 I trained at Memorial Family Medicine Residency Program at Memorial Hermann Southwest Hospital in Houston, Texas where I served as Chief Resident in 2008 and won the Society of Teachers of Family Medicine's Resident Teaching Award and the Sports Medicine Resident Award.
 I then completed my training at Bayfront Sports Medicine Fellowship Program in St. Petersburg, Florida in 2009 before returning to academia to teach family medicine and sports medicine.

-I'm a Diplomate of the American Board of Family Medicine with a Certificate of Added Qualifications in Sports Medicine, a Fellow of the American Academy of Family Physicians, and I belong to the American Medical Society for Sports Medicine and American College of Sports Medicine.
+I'm a Diplomate of the American Board of Family Medicine with a Certificate of Added Qualifications in Sports Medicine and a Fellow of the American Academy of Family Physicians.